 In the event of a cancellation beyond the control of Hubbard Street, we cannot guarantee housing fees will be refunded due to our third-party contract regarding those enrolled in housing.
 Registered students and families would receive a refund for any tuition costs associated with your registration.

 A limited amount of financial aid is available to dancers attending our Summer Intensives.
-Scholarships and financial aid are for tuition only and do not cover housing or any other fees.
-Aid will be awarded to families in the greatest need.
-Hubbard Street does not offer merit scholarships.
+Financial aid is awarded to families in the greatest need.
 Dancers are eligible to apply for aid once they have been accepted into our Summer Intensives.

 Check-in and check-out vary for each program.
 The exact times of check-in and check-out will be emailed to dancers after registration.

 Yes.
 Dancers may request roommates at the time of registration.
 Hubbard Street will try their best to accommodate room requests, but they are not guaranteed.
 Both dancers must request each other as roommates in order for a request to be accepted.